prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 Don’t lie to yourself.
 Don’t pretend that, I always give my best then also I almost never achieve my goals.

 Statistically speaking, if you gave your best in 10 shots and only 1–2 worked out, there’s high probability that something wrong is going on with so called “your best”.
-Assuming things you can’t control (i.e. 2nd part of the equation), follow the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), theoretically, your success rate should be more than 49% if you always gave your best.
+Assuming things you can’t control (i.e. 2nd part of the equation), follow the <a rel="nofollow" target="_blank" href="https://en.wikipedia.org/wiki/Normal_distribution">normal distribution</a>, theoretically, your success rate should be more than 49% if you always gave your best.

 Be realistic.
 No one is perfect.
 You need to constantly improve yourself by learning more & more till your last breath.
 Almost no one can achieve goals (and become “happy”) in short time.
 Exceptions are always there.
 But ignoring those outliers, you need to do a lot of practice to become master at something.